binyaminyblatt/audnexus-kometa-series/README.md

 [their official guide](https://github.com/djdembeck/Audnexus.bundle#getting_started).
 During this process, you should uncheck the "Append authors as Mood tags" option, unless you'd like a collection to be created for each author in addition to each series.

-If you already have this agent set up and had previously checked this option, you may run into issues with getting the author tags to be removed on a metadata refresh.
+If you already have this agent set up and had previously checked this option, you can update the settings to stop appending authors as mood tags, and then refresh all book metadata in your audiobook library.
+If this doesn't remove the authors as mood tags, update to the latest version of the agent and try again, as this was recently fixed.

 ## 2. Setting up Kometa